Abundance-age relations with red clump stars in open clusters: Chemical clocks

 We plot in the top panels of Fig.~\ref{fig:YMgAl} the obtained abundances of [Y/Mg] (left) and [Y/Al] (right) vs age of the clusters closer than 1 kpc, which have at least two members with measured abundances, which we consider to have more reliable uncertainties (coming from the dispersion of the star-by-star abundances).
 This is the same sample as the one used in Fig.~\ref{fig:sign_corr}, and the corresponding linear fit obtained:

 The linear fit of the decreasing trend with age obtained by \cite{Spina+2018} is overplotted in black which corresponds to the slopes of $-0.046\pm0.002\,\dexGyr$ for [Y/Mg] and $-0.051\pm0.002\,\dexGyr$ for [Y/Al].
 These values of the slopes are similar also to other studies \citet[e.g.][]{Nissen2015,TucciMaia+2016}.
 We find similar slopes as those obtained in the literature, though with larger uncertainties compared to the analysis done with Solar twins.
 This is probably due to the smaller number of clusters.
+We plot in red the only flagged cluster in Sect~\ref{sec:FinalSample} closer than 1 kpc and with more than 1 star which is NGC~6181.
+The best fit result does not change if we do not take into account this cluster.

 The [Y/Al] slope is only compatible at $\sim2\sigma$ with that of \cite{Spina+2018}, and additionally, we find a zero point of $\sim$0.05 dex in the [Y/Al] abundance compared to them.
 Some studies using stars of different spectral types in clusters \citep[e.g.][]{Souto+2018} show that diffusion affects abundances of some elements such as Al of main-sequence stars, with differences as high as 0.1 dex.
 Later in stellar evolution, in the RGB, the convective envelopes tend to restore initial chemical abundances.
 Thus, it can be that diffusion is affecting abundances of the studies in the literature.
 The offset could also be explained if Al suffers from NLTE effects in giants \citep{Andrievsky+2008}, which we do not take into account in this work.
 It could also be related to the fact that some light elements can be affected by internal mixing processes in giants, which alter the relations between age and abundance, and can be significant for Al \citep{Smiljanic+2016}.
 This issue needs further investigation.
 This would mean that the [Y/Al] relations obtained with dwarfs would give biased results if one tried to apply it to date giants, or vice-versa.